 As expected, the Nexus 6 looks a lot like an enlarged Moto X (2014).
 The Nexus 6 has the same metallic trim and curved back panel with over-sized camera lens and ring flash.
 Up front it's all very similar too: stereo front-facing speakers and the slightly rounded glass we remember fondly from the Nexus 4.
 The Nexus 6 is also water-resistant.

-We also get confirmation of the recently leaked 5.96-inch AMOLED screen filled with new Android 5.0 icons for Google Play Music, the Play Store, Dialer, Messenger and of course the same Google Now bar.
+We also get a 5.96-inch AMOLED screen filled with new Android 5.0 icons for Google Play Music, the Play Store, Dialer, Messenger and of course the same Google Now bar.
 Google usually diverges from the design of the ''base model'' for the Nexus, but in this case the Nexus 6 is very much just a larger Moto X (2014).

 Nexus 6: specs